ChavBox/ChavBox/Notes/ChavNotes/CSCI_447/Processes.md

 - Moved into ready queue
 - OS decides, assuming no prioritization sends whatever is first in queue to the CPU
 - After using the CPU, the process can move to I/O request queue, or Time is up, or fork child, or wait for interrupt, then the process reenters the ready queue

+## Interprocess Communication
+	Processes need to communicate when they need access to a shared resource, computational speedup, and modularity, two portions of a large system working together.

+### Independence
+	To determine if two processes are independent, check to see if they have a
+	shared resource.

+	Two processes are independent if the write set of each is disjoint from both the read and write sets of the other.

+- Read set: set of vars read by a process
+- Write set: set of vars written to by a process

+It is safe for two or more process to read variables that do not change.
+However it is unsafe for two processes to write into the same variable or for a process to read from a variable that the other process has written to.